jpsca/writeadoc/docs/content/languages.md

 )
 ```

-This language will be used for two things: translating the few harcoded strings in the views, and finetuning the search so it can work better.
+This language will be used for two things: translating the few hardcoded strings in the views, and fine-tuning the search so it works better.

-For a very small list of languages - Danish (da), German (de), Spanish (es), French (fr), Italian (it), and Portuguese (pt) - this will be done automatically, but don't worry if yours is not in the list, because it's super simple to add support for a new one.
+For a very small list of languages — Danish (da), German (de), Spanish (es), French (fr), Italian (it), and Portuguese (pt) — this will be done automatically.
+But don't worry if yours is not in the list, because it's very simple to add support for a new one.

 ### Translating your views

 ...

-When adding new hardcoded texts to your views (meaning, not coming from the markdown files), you can add them to the `strings` dict, but it's useless unless you want to have variants of your documentation in other languages (see the section ["Working with multiple languages"](#working-with-multiple-languages) later on this page).
+When adding new hardcoded text to your views (meaning, not coming from the markdown files), you can add them to the `strings` dict.
+However, this is only useful if you want to have variants of your documentation in other languages (see the section ["Working with multiple languages"](#working-with-multiple-languages) later on this page).

 You can also add translations for URLs or paths of images, videos, etc. Or you can use the `site.lang` attribute instead: